Are You Adaptable (part three)

 She dropped off the stool, crossed to pick up her bag, toed Dan’s trash out of the way.
 “I think if we’re done eating, you should take me home.”

-Beloye got off the sofa so Stenner could join Nola at the door.
+Beloye got up from the sofa so Stenner could join Nola at the door.

 “What, Nola, you have a headache?
 You haven’t been here half an hour.
 We could play Uno.
 Beloye, you’re up,” Heidi said.
 “Get the deck.”